These instructions will explain how to install Pi-hole on a Raspberry Pi.

 Before we look at how to install Pi-hole on a Raspberry Pi, ensure that you can SSH into your Raspberry Pi with a valid Raspberry Pi operating system.

-1. Run the command below to install Pi-hole.
+1. Run the command below to start the install process.
 Please review the script to ensure you’re comfortable running it before proceeding (I am not the creator of this script).
+You can also use this script to update Pi-hole in the future if you’d like.

 curl -sSL https://install.pi-hole.net | bash